Robinson Crusoe: Reception and sequels

 The book was published on 25 April 1719.
 Before the end of the year, this first volume had run through four editions.

 By the end of the nineteenth century, no book in the history of Western literature had more editions, spin-offs, and translations (even into languages such as Inuktitut, Coptic, and Maltese) than Robinson Crusoe, with more than 700 such alternative versions, including children's versions with pictures and no text.

 The term "Robinsonade" was coined to describe the genre of stories similar to Robinson Crusoe.

 Defoe went on to write a lesser-known sequel, The Farther Adventures of Robinson Crusoe (1719).
-It was intended to be the last part of his stories, according to the original title page of the sequel's first edition, but a third book was published (1720) Serious Reflections During the Life and Surprising Adventures of Robinson Crusoe: With his Vision of the Angelick World.
+It was intended to be the last part of his stories, according to the original title page of the sequel's first edition, but a third book was published (1720), Serious Reflections During the Life and Surprising Adventures of Robinson Crusoe: With his Vision of the Angelick World.

 Interpretations of the novel

 The novel has been subject to numerous analyses and interpretations since its publication.
 In a sense, Crusoe attempts to replicate his society on the island.
 This is achieved through the use of European technology, agriculture and even a rudimentary political hierarchy.
-Several times in the novel Crusoe refers to himself as the "king" of the island, whilst the captain describes him as the "governor" to the mutineers.
+Several times in the novel Crusoe refers to himself as the "king" of the island, while the captain describes him as the "governor" to the mutineers.
 At the very end of the novel the island is referred to as a "colony".
-The idealized master-servant relationship Defoe depicts between Crusoe and Friday can also be seen in terms of cultural assimilation, with Crusoe representing the "enlightened" European whilst Friday is the "savage" who can only be redeemed from his cultural manners through assimilation into Crusoe's culture.
+The idealized master-servant relationship Defoe depicts between Crusoe and Friday can also be seen in terms of cultural assimilation, with Crusoe representing the "enlightened" European while Friday is the "savage" who can only be redeemed from his cultural manners through assimilation into Crusoe's culture.
 Nonetheless, Defoe used Friday to criticize the Spanish colonization of the Americas.

 According to J.P.
 Hunter, Robinson is not a hero but an everyman.
 He begins as a wanderer, aimless on a sea he does not understand, and ends as a pilgrim, crossing a final mountain to enter the promised land.
 The book tells the story of how Robinson becomes closer to God, not through listening to sermons in a church but through spending time alone amongst nature with only a Bible to read.

 Conversely, cultural critic and literary scholar Michael Gurnow views the novel from a Rousseauian perspective: The central character's movement from a primitive state to a more civilized one is interpreted as Crusoe's denial of humanity's state of nature.